Is sports betting investing or gambling? We have heard this all before.

 It’s important that you keep all your winnings in your sports investing pot.
 Even when you start making good money, don’t take anything out during the first year.

-All profits will be invested into making more investments.
+All profits will be invested in making more investments.
 This is what gets the bankroll growing and enables you to increase unit sizes.